Create an Indoor Plant Oasis

 Know Your Light

 As refreshing it is to be surrounded by lush greenery, it is equally stressful to be surrounded by discolored, struggling plants.
 Light is a very important requirement for any plant - and different plants require different lighting conditions.
 Knowing what type of light is in your space is important before you go crazy plant shopping.
 A plant like Aloe Vera aloe needs 8 hours of sun, whereas a Peace Lily peace lily would burn.
-Here are some of our favorite low light and bright light plants.
+Here are some of our favorite low light plants.